tobymao/sqlglot/README.md

 # SQLGlot

 SQLGlot is a pure Python SQL parser and transpiler.
 It can be used to format SQL or translate between different dialects like Presto, Spark, and SQLite.
+It aims to read a wide variety of SQL inputs and output syntatically correct SQL in the targeted dialects.

+This project is actively in development and alpha level quality.

 You can easily customize the parser to support UDF's across dialects as well through the transform API.

+Syntax errors are highlighted and dialect incompatibilities can warn or raise depending on configurations.

 ## Examples